sass/sass/README.md

 ### Haml

-The most basic element of Haml is a shorthand for creating HTML
+The most basic element of Haml is a shorthand for creating HTML:

     %tagname{:attr1 => 'value1', :attr2 => 'value2'} Contents

 No end-tag is needed; Haml handles that automatically.
+If you prefer HTML-style attributes, you can also use:

+    %tagname(attr1='value1' attr2='value2') Contents

 Adding `class` and `id` attributes is even easier.
 Haml uses the same syntax as the CSS that styles the document: